 In The Name of the Father was the second collaboration between director Jim Sheridan and actor Daniel Day-Lewis, after My Left Foot (1989).
 Again they focus on the retelling of actual events.
 In The Name of the Father details the arrest and wrongful imprisonment of what would later become known as the Guildford Four.

 Gerry Conlon, played by Day-Lewis, along with 3 of his friends, is wrongly accused of being behind an IRA bombing of a pub in Guildford, Southwest of London, on October 5, 1974.
 Four off-duty British soldiers and one civilian are killed and sixty-five others are injured in the explosion.
 Conlon had recently been sent to London by his Father Giuseppe, played by Pete Postlethwaite, to avoid IRA punishment in Belfast.
 What follows is a harrowing tale of torture, loss and redemption.
 The film went on to receive 7 Oscar nominations, winning none.

-In preparation for the role, Daniel Day-Lewis spent 3 days and nights in a cell at Kilmainham Jail in County Dublin, where all of the prison scenes were to be shot.
+In preparation for the role, Daniel Day-Lewis spent 3 days and nights in a cell at Kilmainham Gaol in County Dublin, where all of the prison scenes were to be shot.
 He made sure that he was prevented from sleeping by employing a gang of thugs to slam on his door every 10 minutes.
 He was also interrogated by 3 real Special Branch officers, for 9 hours at a time.
 On the set Day-Lewis never talked without a Northern Irish accent and insisted that the crew verbally abuse him and throw cold water on him at regular intervals.

-Besides Kilmainham Jail, the shoot also took place at Ardmore Studios in County Wicklow, parts of County Dublin and Liverpool & London in the UK.
+Besides Kilmainham Gaol, the shoot also took place at Ardmore Studios in County Wicklow, parts of County Dublin and Liverpool & London in the UK.